 How long does Botox take to work?

-Most people find the wrinkle-reducing effects of Botox begin to show on the skin as early as 24 hours after the injection, with full muscle-paralysing potency achieved around one to two weeks later.
+Most people find the wrinkle-reducing effects begin to show on the skin as early as 24 hours after the Botox injection, with full muscle-paralysing potency achieved around 1-2 weeks later.

 Your doctor will be able to give you a more accurate prediction before the treatment.
 The length of time will depend on how long it takes for the Botox to penetrate the facial muscles and will differ from person to person.